What Happens When a VPN Gets Hacked?Jan 21, 2022

 It's important to keep things in perspective when it comes to VPN hacking.
 While any online service could become a target of hackers, the level of expertise and money required to carry out the attack increases sharply with the sophistication of the target's encryption.

 The reason is that, at the highest levels of encryption -- including high-quality VPN providers -- the cost of a successful hack could run into the millions of dollars or more.
 Obviously the value of the data being stolen must outweigh the expense of the theft.
-For this reason, it's highly unlikely that hackers with the know-how to compromise a sophisticated VPN would target most ordinary users -- they simply aren't big enough targets.
-Such a costly and time consuming effort is only ever likely to be directed at targets of the highest value -- those relating to vast sums of money or to geopolitical competition.
+For this reason, it's highly unlikely that hackers with the know-how to compromise a sophisticated VPN would target most ordinary users -- they simply aren't worthwhile enough targets.
+Such a costly and time-consuming effort is only ever likely to be directed at targets of the highest value -- those relating to vast sums of money or to geopolitical competition.
 The average person's Internet activity is highly unlikely to be a target.

 By far the most likely cause of a VPN hack, then, is inadequate security on the part of the VPN itself.
 If the solution has weaknesses that can be exploited by run-of-the-mill bad actors, the user's data is at risk at all times.
 But by using a strong, reputable VPN provider, we can mitigate much of the danger.
 While no person, product, or organization is totally immune to hacking, the expertise and expense required to compromise a high-quality VPN mean that hackers are likely to focus their attention only on "high-value" targets.